Los Angeles: Spanish rule

-Maritime explorer Juan Rodríguez Cabrillo claimed the area of southern California for the Spanish Empire in 1542, while on an official military exploring expedition, as he was moving northward along the Pacific coast from earlier colonizing bases of New Spain in Central and South America.
+In 1542, maritime explorer Juan Rodríguez Cabrillo claimed the present-day area of southern California for the Spanish Empire during an official military expedition northward along the Pacific coast from New Spain.
 Gaspar de Portolà and Franciscan missionary Juan Crespí reached the present site of Los Angeles on August 2, 1769.

 The Spanish founded Mission San Fernando Rey de España in 1797.

 In 1771, Franciscan friar Junípero Serra directed the building of the Mission San Gabriel Arcángel, the first mission in the area.
 On September 4, 1781, a group of 44 settlers known as "Los Pobladores" founded the pueblo (town) they called El Pueblo de Nuestra Señora la Reina de los Ángeles.
 The present-day city has the largest Roman Catholic archdiocese in the United States.
 Two-thirds of the Mexican or (New Spain) settlers were mestizo or mulatto, a mixture of African, indigenous, and European ancestry.
+There was even one Asian Filipino from Manila (Antonio Miranda Rodríguez) who was reassigned to nearby Santa Barbara which was a fortress that needed his gun-smithing skills more.
 The settlement remained a small ranch town for decades, but by 1820, the population had increased to about 650 residents.
 Today, the pueblo is commemorated in the historic district of Los Angeles Pueblo Plaza and Olvera Street, the oldest part of Los Angeles.

 Mexican rule

 Californio statesman Pío Pico, who served as the last Mexican governor of California, played an influential role in the development of Los Angeles in the late Mexican and early American eras.

-New Spain achieved its independence from the Spanish Empire in 1821, and the pueblo now existed within the new Mexican Republic.
+New Spain achieved its independence from the Spanish Empire in 1821, after which the pueblo existed within the Mexican Republic.
 During Mexican rule, Governor Pío Pico made Los Angeles the regional capital of Alta California.
 By this time, the new republic introduced more secularization acts within the Los Angeles region.
-In 1846, during the wider Mexican–American War, marines from the United States occupied the pueblo.
+In 1846, during the Mexican–American War, marines from the United States occupied the pueblo.
 This resulted in the siege of Los Angeles, where 150 Mexican militias fought the occupiers, who eventually surrendered.

 Mexican rule ended following the American Conquest of California, part of the larger Mexican-American War.
 Americans took control from the Californios after a series of battles, culminating with the signing of the Treaty of Cahuenga on January 13, 1847.
 The Mexican Cession was formalized in the Treaty of Guadalupe Hidalgo in 1848, which ceded Los Angeles and the rest of Alta California to the United States.